 First of all there are a number of things that need to be considered, not the least of which is the role of plants in converting CO2 to oxygen during photosynthesis.
 The more plants on the planet, the more CO2 that’s converted to O2, good ol’, life-supporting, fill-my-lungs oxygen.
-The article admits that worms’ positive affect on plant growth could cancel out the effects of any CO2 they produce: “it is not yet clear to what extent stimulating effects of earthworms on plant growth can negate earthworm-induced increases in GHG emissions.”
+The article admits that worms’ positive effect on plant growth could cancel out the effects of any CO2 they produce: “it is not yet clear to what extent stimulating effects of earthworms on plant growth can negate earthworm-induced increases in GHG emissions.”
 Our unscientific guess is: quite a bit.
 Consider that earthworms have been around as long as we have (okay, longer) and that, even as we’ve paved over paradise, the ratio of worms to green matter would remain constant, depending on the toll taken on worms by pesticides (herbicides also have negative, but not immediate, effects on worms).

 Another important consideration suggested by the article is the role soil plays in controlling greenhouse gases.
 The more biomass added to soil, the more carbon sequestered.
 This paper from Ohio State University Extension (link no longer available) suggests that sustainable farming and gardening practices, including no-till methods, the planting of cover crops, and the addition of manure to soils is a way of offsetting carbon emissions from the burning of fossil fuels.
 Worms are a huge part of this process, digesting the organic materials in the soil and leaving behind things that plants need for their best growth.
 In other words, what would plant life be like without earthworms to provide it with what it needs to grow?

 The main conclusion to be drawn from the Wageningen study is that more study, especially regarding worms contribution to producing and sequestering CO2, is needed.
 Our guess is that they do more good than harm — much more — as they facilitate plant growth and sequester carbon from biomass in the soil.
 Our gardens and compost heaps offer proof of this every day.